-This policy sets out how the council manages its Information Technology.
+This policy sets out how the council manages its Information Technology and Cyber Security.

-1.1 The Council has a duty to ensure the proper security and privacy of its computer systems and data.
+1.1 Knutsford Town Council has a duty to ensure the proper security and privacy of its computer systems and data.
 All users have some responsibility for protecting these assets.

 1.2 The Town Clerk is responsible for the implementation and monitoring of this policy but may delegate that responsibility to another officer.